 The History of Sunflowers

 Society’s relationship with sunflowers is long and complex.
-If you’ve ever studied the symbology of flowers before, you might have heard that different plants and flowers (and even different colors of flowers) symbolize different things.
-It’s as if the giving and receiving of flowers have their own language.
+If you’ve ever studied the symbology of flowers before, you might have heard that different plants and flowers and even different colors of flowers symbolize different things.
+The giving and receiving of flowers have their own language.

 For example, you might know that red roses symbolize true love, deep romance, and desire.
-Comparatively, yellow roses may be just as gorgeous, but their symbology is vastly different: Yellow roses tend to signify friendship.
+Comparatively, yellow roses may be just as gorgeous, but their symbology is vastly different, as yellow roses tend to signify friendship.
 (Though historically, they first symbolized jealousy and infidelity).
-So, if your S/O gives you yellow roses, you may want to let them in on what their meaning is.
+So, if your S/O gives you yellow roses, you may want to let them in on what the meaning is.

-And roses are hardly the only flower with deep-rooted {get it?} symbology.
+And roses are hardly the only flower with deep-rooted (get it?) symbology.
 Historically, sunflowers have been thought to symbolize adoration, loyalty, and longevity.
 They also have a reputation for being “happy” flowers and are given generally during joyous occasions.
-It makes sense right; the word “sun” is literally in their name and the sun is associated with light, joy, and brightness — all symbols of happiness.
+It makes sense: the word “sun” is literally in the name and the sun is associated with light, joy, and brightness all symbols of happiness.

 Sunflowers are also traditionally given for the third wedding anniversary as a symbol of adoration, loyalty, and strength.